Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 [//]: # (title: Create custom serializers)

-A plugin-generated serializer is convenient, but it may not produce the JSON we want for such a class as `Color`.
+A plugin-generated serializer is convenient, but it may not produce the JSON we want for classes such as `Color`.
-Let's study the alternatives.
+In this section we will cover the alternatives.

 ## Primitive serializer